 An expositional study of the Books of Job, selected Wisdom Psalms, Proverbs, Ecclesiastes, and Song of Solomon, with attention to the nature of wisdom literature and to the content, structure, and relevance of each of the books.
-2 bours.
+2 hours.

-BE5412 Job and a Theology of Suffering
+BE5412 Job and a Theology of Suffering The Department